FNNDSC/ChRIS_ultron_backEnd/README.md

 [![Build](https://github.com/FNNDSC/ChRIS_ultron_backEnd/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/ChRIS_ultron_backEnd/actions/workflows/ci.yml)![License][license-badge]
 ![Last Commit][last-commit-badge]

-The core backend service for the ChRIS distributed software platform, also known by the anacronym "CUBE".
+The core backend service for the ChRIS distributed software platform, also known by the anacronym _CUBE_.
 Internally the service is implemented as a Django-PostgreSQL project offering a [collection+json](http://amundsen.com/media-types/collection/) REST API.
 Important ancillary components include the ``pfcon`` and ``pman`` file transfer and remote process management microservices.

 ## ChRIS development, testing and deployment

 ### Abstract

-This page describes how to quickly get the set of services comprising the ChRIS backend up and running for CUBE development and how to run the automated tests.
-A production deployment of the ChRIS backend services is also explained.
+_ChRIS Ultron Back End_ (sometimes also _ChRIS Underlying Back End_) or simply _CUBE_ is the main core of the ChRIS system. _CUBE_ provides the main REST API to the ChRIS system, as well as maintaining an internal database of users, files, pipelines, and plugins.
+Currently _CUBE_ has two separate compute paradigms depending on deployment context.
+In the case of _development_ all components of _CUBE_ use `docker` and `docker swarm` technologies.
+In the case of _production_ technologies such as `openshift` and `kubernetes` are also supported.

+Consult this page for instructions on starting _CUBE_ in either _development_ or _production_ contexts.
+For documentation/overview/background, please see the [documention](https://github.com/FNNDSC/ChRIS_docs).

 ### Preconditions

+#### Operating system support -- please read

+##### Linux

+Linux is the first class host platform for all things _CUBE_ related.
+Linux distributions used by various core developers include Ubuntu, Arch, and Fedora.
+The development team is happy to provide help to folks trying / struggling to run _CUBE_ on most any Linux distribution.

+##### macOS

+macOS is fully supported as a host platform for _CUBE_.
+Please note that you **must update/tweak some things first**.
+Most importantly, macOS is distributed with a deprecated version of the `bash` shell **that will not work with our Makefile**.
+If you want to host _CUBE_ on macOS, you **must** update `bash` to a current version.
+Instructions are out of scope of this document, but we recommend [homebrew](https://brew.sh) as your friend here.

+##### Windows

+In a word, **don't** (ok, that's technically two words). _CUBE_ is ideally meant to be deployed on Linux/*nix systems. **Windows is not officially supported nor recommended as the host environment**.
+If you insist on trying on Windows you can consult some unmaintained documentation on attempts to deploy _CUBE_ using the Windows Subsystem for Linux (WSL) [here](https://github.com/FNNDSC/CHRIS_docs/blob/master/workflows/ChRIS_on_WSL.asciidoc).
+This probably will break.
+Note that currently no one on the core development uses Windows in much of any capacity so interest or knowledge to help questions about Windows support is low.
+Nonetheless, we would welcome any brave soul though who has the time and inclination to fully investigate _CUBE_ on Windows deployment.

 #### Install latest Docker and Docker Compose.

 Currently tested platforms: